 The truth is, new projects come from all directions all the time – and if you don’t discover them early enough, all the progress in your privacy program risks becoming outdated and irrelevant.

 When you’re working in a big, diverse organisation, getting into the workflow of people at an early stage of projects can be difficult – all teams have different processes and different rhythms.
-On the other hand, when you find out about something too late you’re coming in at a stage where you’re a blocker.
+On the other hand, if you don’t and instead come into a project late, you’re coming in at a stage where you’re a blocker.
 People see you coming and think, “here comes privacy again, they found out about it”.